 Once you have the 1000 Books Before Kindergarten tracking chart, pick a few books and start reading to your child.

 Yes, you can read the same book multiple times.
-For example, if you read Cat in the Hat by Dr. Seuss 3 times in a row, colour 3 paw prints.
+For example, if you read Cat in the Hat by Dr. Seuss three (3) times in a row, colour three (3) paw prints.

 No, you can read anything to your child in any language.
 If you’re looking for suggestions, go to your local Brampton Library branch and speak to a staff member.

 Yes, absolutely.
-Any book that has been read to your child.
+Include any book that has been read to your child.

-It depends, it could take a few months to a few years.
-It will take approximately three years if you read one book a day.
-It will take approximately one year if you read two to three books a day.
+It depends; completing the challenge could take a few months to a few years.
+It will take approximately three years if you read one book per day.
+It will take approximately one year if you read two to three books per day.

-There are 5 things parents and caregivers can do every day to help prepare their child for reading: Talk, Sing, Read, Write and Play.
+There are five (5) things parents and caregivers can do every day to help prepare their child for reading: talk, sing, read, write, and play.
 You can use the daily Early Literacy Calendars to learn more and discover daily activities to support early literacy.

 You can join us for Virtual Storytime on YouTube with new storytimes added every Tuesday at 10:30 am.

-Each branch has a different selections of books to giveaway.
+Each branch has a different selections of books to giveaway as milestone prizes.